-The HIS considers lands that are both on the State Heritage Register (SHR) and Local heritage schedule, lands that are only on the Local Council heritage schedule and land that is not under heritage protection.
+The HIS considers lands that are on the State Heritage Register (SHR) and Local heritage schedule, lands that are only on the Local Council heritage schedule and land that is not under heritage protection.
 The sub-division proposals only occur on land that is not within the SHR boundary.
 Consequently this work is not subject to a section 60 approval, however the input of the NSW Heritage Council has been sought in preparing the application, and the Heritage Council has been briefed on the whole development proposal.

-The proposed consolidation of the Fernhill lands does not require consent, however this is also linked to the DA outcomes as the consolidation is offered as a way of ensuring that the Femhill lands of heritage significance are on a single title in the future that will provide both Penrith Council and the NSW Heritage Council a high level of certainty and control over any future works that may be proposed.
+The proposed consolidation of the Fernhill lands does not require consent, however this is also linked to the IDA outcomes as the consolidation is offered as a way of ensuring that the Fernhill lands of heritage significance are on a single title in the future that will provide both Penrith Council and the NSW Heritage Council a high level of certainty and control over any future works that may be proposed.

-The range of uses that are proposed is part of a working business plan for the estate that will allow the place to be self-funding into the future, while providing high levels of public access.
+The range of uses that are proposed is part of a 'working business plan' for the estate that will allow the place to be self-funding into the future, while providing good levels of public access.
 This has not occurred before, as the estate has largely been a private estate.

 The uses extend the present equestrian-related activities that are found on the property and add a range of small and larger events that suit the property and which are capable of generating income.
 Event-type uses have been developed, as there is only a small range of options available for a property such as Fernhill to become self-supporting.
+This pattern of use of large country estates has been extensively used in Britain and Europe with success in both conserving the estates and providing a sound financial basis for preservation.

-The usual pattern for development of large estates is to excise land for development from the historic estate, retain the house on a smaller holding, develop new uses for the house complex that are not based on residential occupation of the buildings and alienate the land that once formed the setting.
+A common pattern for development of large estates in Australia is to excise land for development from the historic estate, retain the house on a smaller holding, develop new uses for the house complex that are not based on residential occupation of the buildings and alienate the land that once formed the setting.
 That approach to development inevitably results in a significant compromise of heritage values.

-This proposal, in contrast, sets out a development model where the Fernhill house and estate lands are secured as an entity, the house remains in residential use and a select and managed range of uses and events take place on the estate that provide the ongoing funding necessary for conservation.
+This proposal, in contrast, sets out a development model where the Fernhill house and significant estate lands are secured as an entity, the house remains in residential use and a select and managed range of uses and events take place on the estate that provide the ongoing funding necessary for conservation.